meredithbartel/IT1025/README.md

 the contstructors intitialize the variables within the class to set it up a class is a group of variables and methods that encapsulates the code. an object is creating a variable to the class and instantiating an object is creating a variable as a class and calling its contructor.

+In this shark class, the way you  instantiated is by creating a new version of shark.
+I think of it as creating a new box of code called shark that has its own name.
+For example, in the program I  instantiated  three new sharks called sammy, stevie, meredith.
+This is an example of instantiation sammy = Shark("Sammy")

+inheritance- classes can have children. children inherit all of the attributes and methods out of the parent class.I could creat a child class called hammer headsharks which can inherit everything out of shark but also have unique methods and attributes related to hammer heads.
 ### Database Systems
 #### SQL, NoSQL, and Big Data Technologies
 #### Data and Business Decisions